 - Go to stream settings in OBS and paste it in.

 - Hit “Start Streaming” and OBS will start streaming to Twitch.

 Live streaming with Ableton and OBS is pretty simple.
 Just make sure you have an account with the service you are trying to livestream on, and to start a livestream post before you do anything else.

 Then just input the stream key and hit “Start Streaming”.

-Before doing all of this, you’ll need to have OBS setup with Ableton to ensure that audio is coming through correctly.
+Before doing all of this, you'll need to have OBS setup with Ableton and your interface to ensure that audio is coming through correctly.

 It's always been pretty tricky to route your audio out of your favourite DAW, but now it's become a lot easier.
 I remember the days where I would spend hours trying to set up some virtual sound card only for it to create latency when recording.

 The methods in this article are a great way to avoid that, and they're a lot easier to setup, than the other ways people will show you.

 Hopefully this article has helped you setup audio in OBS!